axiros/docutools/CONTRIBUTING.md

 If you updated the documentation or the project dependencies:

 1. `source make`
-1. run `make serve`,
+1. run `make docs_serve`,
-   go to http://localhost:8000 and check that everything looks good
+   go to http://localhost:2222 and check that everything looks good

 **Before committing:**

-1. run `make format` to auto-format the code
-1. run `make check` to check everything (fix any warning)
+1. run `make tests` to run the tests (fix any issue)
-1. run `make test` to run the tests (fix any issue)
+1. run `make docs` to run the literal programming tests (fix any issue)
 1. follow our [commit message convention](#commit-message-convention)

 If you are unsure about how to fix or ignore a warning,